 - Use a pebble tray filled with water to boost local humidity around your plant.

 - Cluster your plant with other houseplants to share moisture through transpiration.

 - Employ a nearby humidifier for a few hours each day to maintain ideal humidity.

 Soil and Planting

-Philodendron Moonlight prefers a rich, organic soil that is light, airy, and drains quickly is perfect for this tropical plant.
+As a tropical plant, Philodendron Moonlight prefers a rich, organic soil that’s light, airy, and drains quickly.

 Organic matter plays a crucial role in the potting mix.
 Adding coconut coir to a tropical soil mixture like Miracle-Gro’s Tropical Soil Mix can help retain moisture while still providing much-needed nutrients for your Philodendron Moonlight.
 Horticultural sand or perlite can improve drainage and aeration.